Mass Shooting In Monterey Park Leaves 10 Dead, 10 Wounded. What We Know So Far

 What Else You Should Know

-We will bring you more information as it comes in and our newsroom will cover the 8 a.m. news conference live on 89.3 FM.
+We will bring you more information as it comes in.
+Listen to 89.3 KPCC FM for live coverage of the press conferences.

 Authorities are asking anyone with information regarding this incident to contact the Los Angeles County Sheriff’s Department Homicide Bureau at 323-890-5500.
 If you prefer to remain anonymous you can call crime stoppers at 800-222-8477.